Sara Lowe: 2004 Olympic bronze medal

 She won an Olympic bronze medal at the 2004 Summer Olympics, in the synchronized swimming team competition with Russia taking the Gold, and Japan taking the silver.
-The 2004 U.S. Olympic team was managed by Santa Clara Aquamaid's Assistant Coach Nancy Hines.
+The 2004 U.S. Olympic team was managed by Santa Clara Aquamaid's assistant coach Nancy Hines.

 Stanford University

 Considered the most impactful member of Stanford's synchronized swimming team in the program's history, Lowe started her role as a student involved in Stanford Collegiate athletics in the fall of 2004, and graduated with a degree in communication in 2008.
 She was an All-American four-times, and a member of Stanford teams that won four consecutive U.S. Collegiate National Championships, while capturing the Collegiate High Point Athlete award each of her four years at Stanford.
 She served as captain during her sophomore, junior and senior years.
-She completed a Masters in Business Administration from St. Mary's College in the Spring of 2017.
+She completed a master's in business administration from St. Mary's College in the spring of 2017.

 Coaching

 Beginning in 2012, she served as a synchronized swimming coach at Stanford University, and became head coach in 2013.
 She served a total of four years as an assistant coach at Stanford, beginning to coach not long after her 2008 graduation from the university.
 In 2016, she guided the program to the U.S. Collegiate National Championship in Gainesville, Florida.
 In 2017, she coached the Stanford team to a second-place finish at the U.S. National Collegiate Championships in Columbus, Ohio, with the Ohio State team finishing first.
 From around 2015 until 2018, she coached Stanford's synhcronized swimming team to three first-place finishes at the Western Regional Championships.

-Lowe served as a member of the Board of Directors for United States Synchronized Swimming from 2009 to 2012.
+Lowe served as a member of the board of directors for United States Synchronized Swimming from 2009 to 2012.

 Lowe produced 33 All-American synchronized swimmers at Stanford before retiring as Head Coach in June of 2016.

 In 2020, she was named Head Synchronized Swimming Coach at Texas Woman's University in Denton, Texas, closer to her native town of DeSoto, Texas.

 Honors

 As an athlete, she was nominated for the United States Olympic Committee Sports Woman of the Year as a junior in 2007 and as a senior in 2008.
 She was named USA Synchronized Swimming Athlete of the Year twice.

-While at Stanford, in her Sophomore year, Lowe received the "Block S" Award from the Stanford Athletics Board as the outstanding female athlete.
+While at Stanford, in her sophomore year, Lowe received the "Block S" Award from the Stanford Athletics Board as the outstanding female athlete.
 As a senior, she was chosen the Stanford Athletic Board's Female Athlete of the Year.

-An exceptional athlete and coach, in 2013 Lowe was inducted into the United States Synchronized Swimming Hall of Fame.
+In 2013, Lowe was inducted into the United States Synchronized Swimming Hall of Fame for her contributions an athlete and coach.

 She has twice been voted USA Synchro Coach of the year, once in 2013, and once in 2016.